 - 3.1.
 Reserved Shares.
-Subject to adjustment as provided in Section 14, the maximum number of Shares that may be (a) issued upon the exercise or settlement of Options or Stock Appreciation Rights, (b) issued as Restricted Shares and released from substantial risk of forfeiture, (c) issued in payment of Deferred Shares or Performance Shares, (d) issued in settlement of Restricted Stock Units, (e) issued in payment of Dividend Equivalents or (f) issued in connection with Other Stock-Based Awards, shall not in the aggregate exceed 6,250,000 Shares plus any shares that were reserved for issuance as of the Original Adoption Date, or underlying awards outstanding as of the Original Adoption Date that were subsequently cancelled or forfeited, under the Griffon Corporation 2011 Equity Incentive Plan, as amended.
+Subject to adjustment as provided in Section 14, the maximum number of Shares that may be (a) issued upon the exercise or settlement of Options or Stock Appreciation Rights, (b) issued as Restricted Shares and released from substantial risk of forfeiture, (c) issued in payment of Deferred Shares or Performance Shares, (d) issued in settlement of Restricted Stock Units, (e) issued in payment of Dividend Equivalents or (f) issued in connection with Other Stock-Based Awards, shall not in the aggregate exceed [XX]1 Shares plus any shares that were reserved for issuance as of the Original Adoption Date, or underlying awards outstanding as of the Original Adoption Date that were subsequently cancelled or forfeited, under the Griffon Corporation 2011 Equity Incentive Plan, as amended.
 Such Shares may be Shares of original issuance, Shares held in Treasury, or Shares that have been reacquired by the Company.
-In addition: - (i) To the extent any Shares covered by an Award are not issued to a Participant (or, if applicable, his heir, legatee or permitted transferee) because the Award is forfeited or cancelled, such Shares shall not be deemed to have been issued for purposes of determining the maximum number of Shares available for issuance under the Plan; provided that Shares covered by an Award shall not again be made available for issuance or delivery under the Plan if such shares are (a) tendered to, or withheld by, the Company in payment of an Option Price, (b) tendered to, or withheld by, the Company to satisfy any tax withholding obligation, (c) covered by a Stock Appreciation Right or other Award and not issued upon the settlement of such Award, or (d) purchased by the Company in the open market with cash proceeds delivered to the Company by a Participant in payment of the Option Price in connection with the exercise of an Option. - (ii) Shares issued under the Plan in settlement, assumption or substitution of outstanding awards (or obligations to grant future awards) under the plans or arrangements of another entity shall not reduce the maximum number of Shares available for issuance under the Plan, to the extent that such settlement, assumption or substitution is a result of the Company acquiring another entity (or an interest in another entity). - 3.2.
-ISO Maximum.
-In no event shall the number of Shares issued upon the exercise of Incentive Stock Options exceed 600,000 Shares, subject to adjustment as provided in Section 14.
+In addition: - (i) To the extent any Shares covered by an Award are not issued to a Participant (or, if applicable, his heir, legatee or permitted transferee) because the Award is forfeited or cancelled, such Shares shall not be deemed to have been issued for purposes of determining the maximum number of Shares available for issuance under the Plan; provided that Shares covered by an Award shall not again be made available for issuance or delivery under the Plan if such shares are (a) tendered to, or withheld by, the Company in payment of an Option Price, (b) tendered to, or withheld by, the Company to satisfy any tax withholding obligation, (c) covered by a Stock Appreciation Right or other Award and not issued upon the settlement of such Award, or (d) purchased by the Company in the open market with cash proceeds delivered to the Company by a Participant in payment of the Option Price in connection with the exercise of an Option. - (ii) Shares issued under the Plan in settlement, assumption or substitution of outstanding awards (or obligations to grant future awards) under the plans or arrangements of another entity shall not reduce the maximum number of Shares available for issuance under the Plan, to the extent that such settlement, assumption or substitution is a result of the Company acquiring another entity (or an interest in another entity).